SCE

 Short facts

-Female students (at least half of the studies completed for Bachelor students), graduates, academics, doctoral students, women with a professional education
+Female students (at least half of the coursework completed for Bachelor students), graduates, academics, doctoral students, women with vocational training

-- No previous startup funding from the federal government (e.g. EXIST funding lines) or from the state
+• No previous start-up funding from the federal government (e.g. exist funding lines) / state

-- Advantageous: Connection to HM and interest in the EXIST business start-up grant and EXIST research transfer
+• Advantageous: Connection to Munich University of Applied Sciences and interest in the exist start-up grant and exist research transfer

 Apply annually in January - application round for 2025 completed (next application deadline: probably January 2026).
-Alternatively, apply for SCE Incubation without EXIST Women funding: program phase from October 2025 to March 2026.
+Alternatively, apply for SCE Incubation without exist-Women: Program phase from April 2026 to September 2026.

-Here is the online application with pitch deck for the idea (see template in the download area below); for EXIST-Women applications, also include CV and proof of studies/degree.
+Here is the online application with pitch deck for the idea (see template in the download area below); for exist-Women applications, please also include your CV and proof of studies/degree.

 If you have any questions, please contact exist@sce.de!